 $295 prix-fixe dinner, fine decor, fine dining, fine people.
 That’s all that needs to be said.

 If one intends to live the lifestyle of a true CEO, then one must look the part.
 (We’re not talking Bill Gates or Mark Zuckerberg, we do respect their success, but not their dress, yes they do it for creativity purposes...but they’ve earned that).

 A suit is every man’s best friend, dress for the industry, dress like you’re already the CEO.
 A CEO should dress above their peers, there’s a certain formality to what one should wear, and how they should wear it.
 A tailored suit and shirt in blue, black, or grey should always be a staple.
 Remember to note that businessmen like to do business with other business-looking men.

 Always choose quality footwear, an Oxford, leather dress shoe, should come in the same tone, or darker than your suit.
 Care for them by cleaning, and shining, nothing says low-level employee like poorly kept shoes, keep them looking fresh with a cedar shoe tree.
-The Dillon black leather cap-toe Oxford is a contemporary take on the classic cap-toe.
+The Nathan black leather cap-toe Oxford is a contemporary take on the classic cap-toe.
 Made from smooth Italian leather and finished with subtle stitched detailing, they’re the perfect statement shoe for any aspiring CEO.

 If you want to be dress like a CEO on the weekend then let your creativity run a little, a classic penny loafer never goes amiss.
-The Otis cognac leather penny loafer are the Ivy League mainstays constructed in lightly burnished Italian leather with a Blake-stitched sole and rubber heel for grip.
+The Coleman cognac leather penny loafer are the Ivy League mainstays constructed in lightly burnished Italian leather with a Blake-stitched sole and rubber heel for grip.
 While you brunch and deal with a client on Saturday you can do it in absolute style.

 Walk the CEO walk with Gordon Rush, where high quality, premium shoes are a way of life.